darthlukan/gitops-workshop/README.md

 $ sed -i 's/participant/$YOUR_USERNAME/g' sample-app-deployment.yaml
 ```

-The result is that the arg on line `25` no longer says `'Hello participant\!', but instead relects whatever
+The result is that the arg on line `25` no longer says `'Hello participant\!'`, but instead relects whatever
 `$YOUR_USERNAME` is.
 For example: `'Hello btomlins\!'`.
 If `$YOUR_USERNAME` is `btomlins`, then you should see the
 following completed file: